|What We Must Do to Save the Ganga|

 The central government must provide all the help needed to make Uttarakhand an absolutely eco-friendly ideal Himalayan state.
 Time-bound steps for non-commercial afforestation of the Uttarakhand should be undertaken and these activities should be carried by the local people, using samplings of local plants.
-Eco-friendly pilgrimage, tourism, cottage industry, organic agriculture and horticulture, growing medicinal plants and services sectors such as software parks, education and health institutes etc. should be promoted to generate revenue as well as jobs.
+Eco-friendly pilgrimage, tourism, cottage industry, organic agriculture and horticulture, growing medicinal and aromatic plants and services sectors such as software parks, education and health institutes etc. should be promoted to generate revenue as well as jobs.

 4) There is no scarcity of money, knowledge and skills with us to save our rivers including the Ganga.
 There is lack of will due to our moral bankruptcy which is at the root of our various deep rooted social evils including the problem of corruption.
-Environmental ethics must be taught as a part of the syllabus on ethics which must be taught as a compulsory subject, both at the school as well as at the college level.
+Environmental ethics must be taught as a part of a syllabus on Character -building ethics education which must be taught as a compulsory subject, both at the school as well as at the college level.
 Although it is one of our "Charter of Ten demands' which our former Hon'ble Prime Minister Dr Manmohan Singh accepted on 12th March 2009 at the meeting at his residence, unfortunately no steps have been taken in this direction.
 Teaching environmental science without teaching environmental ethics and also teaching environmental ethics, medical ethics, business ethics etc. without discussing various fundamental questions of ethics concerning ethical values and the nature( form and content), value and means of ethically good life and good society would be of little significance.
 We must study critically the views of great religions and of great teachers and thinkers of mankind about various fundamental issues of ethics, which would be a major step in the direction to overcome our present deep rooted moral and spiritual crisis: it would certainly be a major step in the direction to cure our national social disease of corruption.